-This review was originally going to be titled “Review of Top 5 open source XMPP clients for Android”.
-Unfortunately, there aren’t five clients available of a sufficient quality for me to review.
-Beem, Xabber, and Yaxim were acceptable options some years ago, but the projects haven’t been updated in years, development seem to have crawled to a standstill or have been abandoned, and now fall short of modern client requirements.
+This review was originally going to be titled “Review of Top 5 open-source XMPP clients for Android”.
+Unfortunately, there aren’t five clients available of sufficient quality for me to review.
+Beem, Xabber, and Yaxim were acceptable options some years ago, but the projects haven’t been updated in years, development seems to have crawled to a standstill or have been abandoned, and now fall short of modern client requirements.
 There are a few other client options available as well, but they’ve yet to reach a state of maturity before they could be considered serious options.

 While every other XMPP client app on Android adhere to ‘traditional’ desktop client design conventions, Conversations follows the Material design guidelines on Android to the letter.
 The result is a simple messaging client that feels very familiar and intuitive to the platform, but maybe not to long-time users of XMPP.

-The XMPP desktop clients all model 1990’s era messaging apps where you have a contact list with availability status indicators and a blinking indicator next to the contacts from whom you’ve received new and unread messages.
-The other XMPP clients on Android have all followed this model whilst most other messaging platform have stopped focusing on the contact list and instead moved focus to the list of active conversations sorted by recency.
+The XMPP desktop clients all model 1990’s era messaging apps where you’ve a contact list with availability status indicators and a blinking indicator next to the contacts from whom you’ve received new and unread messages.
+The other XMPP clients on Android have all followed this model whilst most other messaging platforms have stopped focusing on the contact list and instead moved focus to the list of active conversations sorted by recency.
 On mobile messaging platforms, this design pattern is followed almost without exception.
 The list of recent conversations that make up the main view of Conversations doesn’t contain availability indicators nor status messages, leaving a clean list of names and avatars.
-Conversations really is something as unusual as a XMPP client that behaves like users would expect a mobile messaging app to work.
+Conversations is something as unusual as an XMPP client that behaves like users would expect a mobile messaging app to work.

 XMPP stands for Extensible Message and Presence Protocol.
 Extensible means that there is a simple core protocol for interacting server-to-server and client-to-server, and then there are protocol extensions called XEPs that add new functionality on top of the core protocol.
 For clients to perform at their best, they must implement a fair share of extensions and keep up with which extensions are trending in other clients.